 The fourth core topic area assesses how supportive a state is of creating neighborhoods and schools that encourage physical activity.
-Living in a neighborhood that has safe places to be physically active and attending a school that provides regular opportunities for physical activity supports youth and adults in meeting daily physical activity guidelines.
+Living in a neighborhood that has safe places to be physically active and locates schools within reasonable walking distances from where kids live supports youth and adults in meeting daily physical activity guidelines.